Archive for June, 2021

 Chapter 36

-In 1987 you were diagnosed with AIDS.
-Before the diagnosis you came to know an Episcopal clergyman and a TV-soap’s actor.
+In 1987, you were diagnosed with AIDS.
+Before the diagnosis, you came to know an Episcopal clergyman and a TV soap actor.
 Both fought for your attention.
 For years one disapproved of the other.
 The actor was ironic and the clergyman was a libertine.
 The clergyman died of a heart attack in 2008.
-The actor is in his late 80’s.
-His husband derided you.
+The actor is in his late 80s.
+His husband derides you.

 Chapter 37

-During the years of AIDS’s hysteria, your friends Philip Jung and Tom Bunny were not scared of death.
+During the years of AIDS hysteria, your friends Philip Jung and Tom Bunny were not scared of death.
 You comforted them when they lay quietly on your lap.

 Chapter 38

 Nearly blind, Lyda saw herself as a patron of Latino culture in the United States.
 She enjoyed curating art shows in Midtown Manhattan.
-A provincial teacher, turned diplomat, enforced the idea in her they had the opportunity to open up the American art establishment.
-Then a pseudo progressive revolution strengthened them as potential populists.
+A provincial teacher turned diplomat imposed on her the idea that they had the opportunity to open up the American art establishment.
+Then a pseudo progressive Bolivarian revolution turns them into populists.

 Chapter 39

 You listened to grand stories.
 Their aspirations, akin to religious fervor, never materialized.
-They seemed like grafters unable to give up their desires to dominate.
+They are grifters unable to give up their desire to dominate.

 Chapter 40

-Painting kept you sane, said a friend, who had come to your loft.
-Your paintings were developing an abstract vocabulary.
+Painting keeps you sane, said a friend who had come to your loft.
+Your paintings developed an abstract vocabulary.
 You painted at night and worked as a commercial designer during the day.
-When your health failed you renounced everything and chose refuge with your family in South America.
+When your health failed, you renounced everything and chose refuge with your family in South America.

 Chapter 41